S. 2164: Algorithmic Accountability Act of 2025

 Why it matters

-The bill focuses on large companies and major developers.
-A company is covered if, over the preceding 3-taxable-year period, it had more than $50 million in average annual gross receipts or more than $250 million in equity value, or if it possesses, manages, or controls identifying information for more than 1,000,000 consumers, households, or devices.
-It also covers firms substantially owned or controlled by a covered entity.
-Developers can be covered at a lower threshold — more than $5 million in average annual gross receipts or more than $25 million in equity value over the preceding 3-taxable-year period — if they build systems for use in an augmented critical decision process by a covered entity.
-Companies that met these thresholds within the previous 3 years still count, and the dollar thresholds would rise with annual CPI adjustments after the first fiscal year following enactment.
+The rules hit large players first.
+A company is covered if, over the prior three years, it averaged more than $50 million in annual gross receipts or carried more than $250 million in equity value — or if it holds identifying information on more than 1 million people, households, or devices.
+Smaller AI developers get pulled in at a lower bar, more than $5 million in receipts or $25 million in equity, if they build systems for a covered company to use.
+The dollar thresholds rise with inflation each year.

 1